University of Texas Health Science Center at Houston: UTHealth School of Public Health

-UTHealth School of Biomedical Informatics
+UTHealth D. Bradley McWilliams School of Biomedical Informatics

-UTHealth School of Biomedical Informatics (SBMI), formerly known as the School of Health Information Sciences, was founded in 1972 as the School of Allied Health Sciences and is the newest of the six UTHealth schools.
+UTHealth D. Bradley McWilliams School of Biomedical Informatics (MSBMI), formerly known as the School of Health Information Sciences, was founded in 1972 as the School of Allied Health Sciences and is the newest of the six UTHealth schools.
 In 1992, UTHealth determined it would focus on graduate education in the health sciences.
 At that time, the school began to shift from traditional allied health baccalaureate programs toward the development of graduate programs to join the other professional and graduate schools in the university.
-In 1997, the school created the Department of Health Informatics and began to offer a Master of Science in health informatics.
+In 1997, the school created the Department of Health Informatics and began to offer a Master of Science in Health Informatics.
 In 2001, the school name was changed to the School of Health Information Sciences, which also subsumed all faculty and students in the department.
-The school offered a Master of Science in health informatics, a Doctor of Philosophy in health informatics and a certificate program in Health Informatics for non-degree seeking students.
+The school offered a Master of Science in Health Informatics, a Doctor of Philosophy in Health Informatics and a certificate program in Health Informatics for non-degree seeking students.
 In 2010, the school underwent another name change and became UTHealth School of Biomedical Informatics.
-It currently offers certificate programs in health informatics, a Master of Science in Health Informatics with two tracks: a traditional research track and an applied health informatics track; and a Doctor of Philosophy in Health Informatics and dual-degree programs with UTHealth School of Public Health.
+In 2023, following a visionary investment from attorney D. Bradley "Brad" McWilliams, the school once again changed its name to D. Bradley McWilliams School of Biomedical Informatics.
+It currently offers certificate programs in health informatics, a Master of Science in Biomedical Informatics with two tracks: a traditional research track and an applied health informatics track; and a Doctor of Philosophy in Health Informatics and dual-degree programs with UTHealth School of Public Health.
 The dean is Jiajie Zhang.